Tuta absoluta: Biology

 The larva feeds voraciously upon tomato plants, producing large galleries in leaves, burrowing in stalks, and consuming apical buds and green and ripe fruits.
 It is capable of causing a yield loss of 100%.
 Prefers 30 C, requires 14 to 34.6 C for full lifecycle.
 Nonetheless cold tolerance does allow for 50% survival of larvae, pupae, and adults, at 0 C.

 Its life-cycle comprises four development stages: egg, larva, pupa and adult; combined, 26–75 days.
 Adults usually lay yellow eggs on the underside of leaves or stems, and to a lesser extent on fruits.
 After hatching, young larvae penetrate leaves, aerial fruits (like tomato) or stems, on which they feed and develop.
 Pupae (length: 5–6 mm) are cylindrical in shape and greenish when just formed becoming darker in color as they are near adult emergence.
 The pest mainly presents nocturnal habits, and adults usually remain hidden during the day, showing greater morning-crepuscular activity with adults dispersing among crops by flying.
 Among a range of species within the Solanaceae, tomatoes (Lycopersicon esculentum Miller) appear to be the primary host of T. absoluta.

 Reproduction

 No evidence of short-day diapause.
 Up to 10 generations per year.
 Sex pheromone variation was shown by Dominguez et al 2019 to be influenced by the aging process and by plant volatiles.

 Morphology

 Adults are 6–7 mm in length and present filiform antennae and silver to grey scales.
 Black spots are present on anterior wings, and the females are wider and more voluminous than the males.

 The adult moth has a wingspan around 1 cm.
-In favorable weather conditions eight to ten generations can occur in a single year.
+In favorable weather conditions, eight to ten generations can occur in a single year.

 Hosts

 Tomato is the main host plant, but T. absoluta also attacks other crop plants of the nightshade family, including potato, eggplant, pepino, pepper and tobacco.

+This introduction of other hosts is due to multiple relocations of the agriculture of these crops.

-It is known from many solanaceous weeds, including Datura stramonium, Lycium chilense, and Solanum nigrum.
+It is known from many solanaceous weeds, including Datura stramonium and Solanum nigrum.

 Also known from non-Solanaceae hosts in the Amaranthaceae, Convolvulaceae, Fabaceae, and Malvaceae.